Elemanor/astro/src/content/services/bench-footing-vs-underpinning.md

       - Same experienced crews
       - Same warranties
       - Same local support
-  - title: "The Bottom Line"
+  - title: The Bottom Line
-    content: |
+    content: >
       ### Underpinning: The Investment Choice

       - Costs more upfront: Yes

       - Delivers more value: Absolutely

       - Maintains full space: Always

       - Best for living space: Definitely

       - Highest ROI: Proven

       ### Bench Footing: The Compromise Choice

       - Saves money initially: Sometimes

       - Permanent space loss: Always

       - Limited use cases: Yes

       - Value engineering: Rarely

       - Future regrets: Often

       ### Our Recommendation

       In 90% of cases, underpinning proves the better investment.
 The 10% where bench footing makes sense involves specific circumstances - extreme budget constraints, minor height needs, or engineering requirements.

       Don't let contractors push bench footing because it's easier for them.
       Your basement is permanent - choose the solution you won't regret in 5 years.

       **Want an honest assessment of your options?
 Call us for a free consultation.
 We'll calculate real numbers for your specific basement and help you make an informed decision.**
 faq:
-  - question: "What's the main difference between bench footing and underpinning?"
+  - question: What's the main difference between bench footing and underpinning?
+    answer: >-
-    answer: "Underpinning digs under your foundation to maintain full floor space while gaining height.
-Bench footing creates angled concrete 'benches' along walls, losing significant floor space (typically 30-40% for 2-foot lowering) but costing less upfront."
+      Underpinning digs under your foundation to maintain full floor space while gaining height.
+Bench footing creates angled concrete 'benches' along walls, losing significant floor space (typically 30-40% for 2-foot lowering) but costing less upfront.
-  - question: "How much space do I lose with bench footing?"
+  - question: How much space do I lose with bench footing?
+    answer: >-
-    answer: "For every foot of lowering, bench footing requires 1.5 feet of horizontal bench width.
+      For every foot of lowering, bench footing requires 1.5 feet of horizontal bench width.
 A 2-foot lowering creates 3-foot wide benches around your entire basement.
-In a 1,200 sq ft basement, you'd lose about 420 square feet (35%)."
+In a 1,200 sq ft basement, you'd lose about 420 square feet (35%).
-  - question: "Is bench footing really cheaper than underpinning?"
+  - question: Is bench footing really cheaper than underpinning?
+    answer: >-
-    answer: "Only in upfront costs.
+      Only in upfront costs.
 Bench footing saves about 25-30% initially, but when you calculate cost per usable square foot, underpinning often costs less.
-Plus, lost space value can exceed the initial savings."
+Plus, lost space value can exceed the initial savings.
-  - question: "Can I remove bench footing later?"
+  - question: Can I remove bench footing later?
+    answer: >-
-    answer: "No. Bench footings are permanent structural elements.
+      No. Bench footings are permanent structural elements.
 Removing them would compromise your foundation stability.
-The cost to remove and then underpin exceeds original underpinning by 50% or more."
+The cost to remove and then underpin exceeds original underpinning by 50% or more.
-  - question: "When does bench footing make sense?"
+  - question: When does bench footing make sense?
+    answer: >-
-    answer: "Bench footing works for: minor height increases (6-12 inches), utility/storage spaces where center height matters most, extreme budget constraints with no finishing plans, or when engineering specifically requires it."
+      Bench footing works for: minor height increases (6-12 inches), utility/storage spaces where center height matters most, extreme budget constraints with no finishing plans, or when engineering specifically requires it.
-  - question: "How long does each method take?"
+  - question: How long does each method take?
+    answer: >-
-    answer: "Industry standard: underpinning takes 8-12 weeks, bench footing 6-8 weeks.
-However, we complete both methods in under 5 weeks, so there's no time advantage to choosing bench footing with us."
+      Industry standard: underpinning takes 8-12 weeks, bench footing 6-8 weeks.
+      However, we complete both methods in under 5 weeks, so there's no time advantage to choosing bench footing with us.
-  - question: "What about the 45-degree rule?"
+  - question: What about the 45-degree rule?
+    answer: >-
-    answer: "Building code requires bench footing angles to follow the 45-degree rule - an imaginary line from your existing footing must pass through the bench at 45 degrees or less.
-This ensures stability but creates the space-eating angle."
+      Building code requires bench footing angles to follow the 45-degree rule - an imaginary line from your existing footing must pass through the bench at 45 degrees or less.
+This ensures stability but creates the space-eating angle.
-  - question: "How does each method affect home value?"
+  - question: How does each method affect home value?
+    answer: >-
-    answer: "Underpinning typically adds $100+ per square foot in value.
+      Underpinning typically adds $100+ per square foot in value.
 Bench footing adds less due to compromised space.
-Real estate listings must disclose 'height restrictions' with bench footing, affecting buyer interest."
+Real estate listings must disclose 'height restrictions' with bench footing, affecting buyer interest.
-  - question: "Can I finish a bench footed basement?"
+  - question: Can I finish a bench footed basement?
+    answer: >-
-    answer: "Yes, but with limitations.
+      Yes, but with limitations.
 Furniture placement is restricted, room layouts are compromised, and the angled benches remain visible or need creative covering.
-It never achieves the clean look of an underpinned basement."
+It never achieves the clean look of an underpinned basement.
-  - question: "Which method do you recommend?"
+  - question: Which method do you recommend?
+    answer: >-
-    answer: "In 90% of cases, underpinning is the better investment.
+      In 90% of cases, underpinning is the better investment.
 It maintains full space, adds more value, and you won't regret it later.
-We only recommend bench footing for specific situations like minor height needs or severe budget constraints."
+We only recommend bench footing for specific situations like minor height needs or severe budget constraints.
 schema:
-  type: "Service"
+  type: Service
-  name: "Basement Lowering Comparison Guide"
+  name: Basement Lowering Comparison Guide
   provider:
-    type: "Organization"
+    type: Organization
-    name: "DrySpace Waterproofing"
+    name: DrySpace Waterproofing
   areaServed:
-    - "Toronto"
+    - Toronto
-    - "North York"
+    - North York
-    - "Scarborough"
+    - Scarborough
-    - "Etobicoke"
+    - Etobicoke
-    - "East York"
+    - East York
-    - "York"
+    - York
-    - "Mississauga"
+    - Mississauga
-    - "Brampton"
+    - Brampton
-    - "Vaughan"
+    - Vaughan
-    - "Richmond Hill"
+    - Richmond Hill
-    - "Markham"
+    - Markham
   serviceType:
-    - "Basement Underpinning"
+    - Basement Underpinning
-    - "Bench Footing"
+    - Bench Footing
-    - "Basement Lowering"
+    - Basement Lowering
-    - "Foundation Engineering"
+    - Foundation Engineering
-    - "Basement Height Increase"
+    - Basement Height Increase
   offers:
-    - "Free Consultation"
+    - Free Consultation
-    - "Honest Recommendations"
+    - Honest Recommendations
-    - "5-Week Completion"
+    - 5-Week Completion
-    - "Both Methods Available"
+    - Both Methods Available
+    - Engineering Included
+starting_price: '$29,999'
+price_range: '$29,999 - $149,999'
+benefits:
+  - title: Increased Ceiling Height
+    description: Transform your basement into livable space with proper headroom
+  - title: Engineered Solutions
+    description: Professional engineers design every underpinning project
+  - title: Municipal Compliance
+    description: We handle all permits and inspections for Toronto building codes
+  - title: Lifetime Transferable Warranty
+    description: >-
+      Our comprehensive warranty protects your investment and transfers to new homeowners
+  - title: Licensed & Insured Professionals
+    description: >-
+      Fully certified technicians with $2M liability insurance for your peace of mind
+  - title: 24/7 Emergency Service
+    description: Round-the-clock support when water damage can't wait
+process_steps:
+  - title: Engineering & Permits
+    description: 'Structural engineer designs, city approves plans'
+    icon: blueprint
+  - title: Staged Excavation
+    description: Excavate in sections to maintain structural integrity
+    icon: construction
+  - title: Pour New Footings
+    description: Form and pour engineered concrete footings
+    icon: concrete
+  - title: Wall Extension
+    description: Build new foundation walls to desired height
+    icon: bricks
+hero:
+  features:
+    - Licensed Engineers
+    - Project Management
-    - "Engineering Included"
+    - 0% Financing
 ---

 # Bench Footing vs Underpinning - Complete Comparison Guide